Sales taxes in the United States: Indiana

 Indiana has a 7% state sales tax.
-The tax rate was raised from 6% on April 1, 2008, to offset the loss of revenue from the statewide property tax reform, which is expected to significantly lower property taxes.
-Previous to this it was 5 percent from 1983 to 2002.
+The tax rate was raised from 6% on April 1, 2008, to offset the loss of revenue from the statewide property tax reform, which is expected to lower property taxes significantly.
+Before this, it was 5 percent from 1983 to 2002.
 It was 6 percent from 2002 to 2008.
 The rate currently stands at 7 percent.
-Untaxed retail items include medications, water, ice and unprepared, raw staple foods or fruit juices.
-Many localities, inclusive of either counties or cities, in the state of Indiana also have a sales tax on restaurant food and beverages consumed in the restaurant or purchased to go.
+Untaxed retail items include medications, water, ice, and unprepared, raw staple foods or fruit juices.
+Many localities in the state of Indiana, including counties and cities, also have a sales tax on restaurant food and beverages consumed in the restaurant or purchased to go.

 Revenues are usually used for economic development and tourism projects.
-This additional tax rate may be 1% or 2% or other amounts depending on the county in which the business is located.
-For example, in Marion County, the sales tax for restaurants is 9%.
-There is an additional 2% tax on restaurant sales in Marion County to pay for Lucas Oil Stadium and expansion of the Indiana Convention Center.
+This additional tax rate may be 1%, 2%, or another amount, depending on the county in which the business is located.
+For example, in Marion County, the sales tax on restaurant sales is 9%.
+There is an additional 2% tax on restaurant sales in Marion County to pay for Lucas Oil Stadium and the expansion of the Indiana Convention Center.